Top Brands Making The Most Of Video Marketing

 Not only is the video production simple but it’s the perfect example of a brand catering to the customer and marketing at the same time.
 It’s subtle support and service while also using video to its fullest potential.

-Specifically, their partnership with Purina.
-For the purposes of marketing, they created a short video that told a story rather than being instructional.
+Let’s look at their partnership with Purina.
+They collaborated and created a short video that told a story rather than being instructional.

 Unlike the Dove or Reebok campaigns, Buzzfeed simply told the story of a man and his newly adopted puppy.
-They used common, relatable storylines (puppy chewing up furniture, staying awake all night) to create a compelling, entertaining story.
+They used common, relatable storylines (puppy chewing up furniture, staying awake all night) to create a compelling, entertaining story, keeping the target audience hooked!

 The video has some subtle product placement that is only obvious to the educated consumer.
 Despite the product placement, it’s still entertaining and appealing to all viewers.